MicrosoftDocs/sql-docs/docs/ssms/tutorials/connect-query-sql-server.md

 ---

 # Tutorial: Connect to and query a SQL Server instance by using SQL Server Management Studio
 This tutorial teaches you how to use SQL Server Management Studio (SSMS) to connect to your SQL Server instance and run some basic Transact-SQL (T-SQL) commands.
+First, you'll create a new database.
+Next, you'll populate that database with data.
+And finally, you'll learn how to query that data.

 ## Prerequisites
 To complete this tutorial, you need SQL Server Management Studio and access to a SQL Server instance.